stitchfix/stitchfix.github.io/_posts/2015-03-stitch-fix-heart-unix.md

 &#8212; [Deep Ganguli](https://twitter.com/dgangul1/) *(OS X / bash)*

 #### Problem
-How many lines of text are there in a data dump?
-This happens all the time, and I hate opening the data in a text editor and scrolling to the bottom.
+A common question I have is: how many rows of data are in this file?
+The egregiously lazy method of obtaining an answer is to open a text editor, scroll to the bottom, and read off the last line number.
+This is inefficient.

 #### Solution
 Use `wc`.